 A world inspired by birds and informed by science.

-Read the BTO view on participating in surveys during the Coronavirus pandemic (Updated on 24.03.20).
+Read the BTO view on participating in surveys during the Coronavirus pandemic.
+This statement was last updated on 29 May, in response to the latest government guidance.

 Making birdwatching countWe empower 60,000 bird-enthusiasts to gather vital data, develop their skills and be part of a vibrant community.